-From the architect.
+Text description provided by the architects.
 This new work environment for FINE Design Group embodies the creative agency’s energy and collaborative nature.
-To create the new space, Boora Architects capitalized on the exposed steel structure, concrete floors, and abundance of natural light of a 5,475-square foot raw shell space.
+To create the new space, Bora Architects capitalized on the exposed steel structure, concrete floors, and abundance of natural light of a 5,475-square foot raw shell space.
 The result is a loft-like open office environment with a relaxed feel.
 Within the open space, key elements define distinct program zones:

 The “Barn” is a 3-pronged room that floats at the west end of the space and houses two offices and the agency’s conference room.
 The Barn’s complex shape creates the opportunity for distinct program areas around its exterior – the billiards area is sheltered on one side while team work spaces face the kitchen and the open workstations.
 Wrapped in a writable and magnetic surface, the walls are used for brainstorming and pin-up space.